-Base Transfers is are a simple way of moving an aircraft from one base to another without performing any other functions.
+A Base Transfer is a simple way to move an aircraft from one base to another without performing any other functions.
 Air units can double their range when moving from base to base.

 When a Fighter unit performs a Base Transfer within normal range, it stays Active.
 Otherwise, it goes Inactive (as do all other plane types making Base Transfers).

 Play Note: Players may find that aborting after a mission is often a more useful way to change base, since then the aircraft can "do something" along the way.)